What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 • By asking the tyre dealer or service center

-8. What to say about more weight tubeless tyres than tube-type tyres?
+8. What to say about more weight in tubeless tyres than tube-type tyres?

 Tubeless tyres are slightly heavier than tube-type tyres because of their reinforced inner liner.
 However, they offer better safety, reduced puncture risk, and improved heat dissipation.